 A Halloween Experiment

-It’s a pop-up (outdoor) thing - just a cluster of canopies, framed by a fence, bathed in moonlight.
+It’s a little makeshift, pop-up thing - just a cluster of canopies, framed by a fence, bathed in moonlight.
+(All outdoors.)
 Come for beers, wines, malts, mocktails, coffees, energy drinks, sodas, and kombucha.
-Plenty of seating, games, free popcorn, a projector
+Also games, free popcorn, and a little projector room.

 But there’s a catch.